Parera-Portell/prf-ccp/README.md

     sacio
     fftw3

 This program migrates RFs along the first fresnel zone and outputs a text file containing X (distance), Z (depth), A (amplitude).
+To run the program:

+    ccp [path to parameter file] [path to RF list]

+RFs in the list should be specified with the full path.